Ingrown toenails cause pain, redness, and swelling. Home remedies and medical treatments can help relieve symptoms and prevent future infections.

 Minor foot problems like ingrown toenails may cause serious complications in some people.
-See your doctor if you have an ingrown toenail and you have diabetes or another condition that causes poor circulation, or you have a compromised immune system.
+See the doctor if you have an ingrown toenail and you have diabetes or another condition that causes poor circulation, or you have a compromised immune system.

 You should also see a doctor if:

-- Pain and swelling are severe.
+- pain and swelling are severe

-- Home remedies don’t improve the condition.
+- home remedies don’t improve the condition

-- You have an allergic skin reaction to a home remedy.
+- you have an allergic skin reaction to a home remedy

-- You have questions about how to care for an ingrown toenail.
+- you have questions about how to care for an ingrown toenail

 Most ingrown toenails aren’t serious.
 They should improve within a week or so without causing permanent damage with the proper home care.
-Left untreated, ingrown toenails may cause severe pain and infection that could spread to the bone.
+Left untreated, ingrown toenails may cause severe pain and infection that could

 It’s common for ingrown toenails to recur, especially if you don’t take steps to prevent them.